Stevenson University Emergency Procedures

 If bomb threat is received by email:

 If it is determined that an EVACUATION is necessary, calmly leave the building and remain at least 1,000 feet from the building.
-Do not go back inside until advised by Campus Security that it is safe to do so.
+Do not go back inside until advised by Campus Safety that it is safe to do so.

 An AED is a lightweight, portable device that delivers an electric shock through the chest to the heart.
 The shock can potentially stop an irregular heart beat (arrhythmia) and allow a normal rhythm to resume following sudden cardiac arrest (SCA).
 SCA occurs when the heart malfunctions and stops beating unexpectedly.